syncrypt/client/README.md

 This command will add the user to the vault.
 To safely transfer the vault's key to the target user or device, the command will ask the Syncrypt server for all keys of this user.
-Syncrypt will ask you know to verify each fingerprint (for example over another communication channel like over the phone).
+Syncrypt will ask you then to verify each fingerprint (for example by using an already trusted external communication channel).

 Only if you are sure about the matching fingerprints, proceed by typing ``y``.
 Syncrypt will now create a package containing the vault keys and encrypt this